Applying to Medicine after A-Level Results

 How to Apply for Medicine after Low A-Level Results

 First and foremost, you need to find a university that suits your needs.
-Just like in the UK, not every university will be open to you, especially with low A-Level results.
+Just like in the UK, not every university will be open to you, especially with low A-level results.
 You shouldn’t take it as a discouragement because the same is true for everyone.
 Even the best student won’t get 100% free choice.
-Think of it as an opportunity to narrow your choices until you pick your one dream university!
+Think of it as an opportunity to narrow your choices until you pick your dream university!

 Many universities in Eastern Europe would still be happy to accept you even with low grades.
-That isn’t because their standards are low, but because they’re different.
-Let’s say you’re a movie director and you need to hire your lead actor - you won’t hire the one with the best grades in acting school.
+That isn’t because their standards are low but because they’re different.
+Let’s say you’re a movie director, and you need to hire your lead actor - you won’t hire the one with the best grades in acting school.
 You’ll get the one best suited for your movie's needs.
 It’s the same thing with admissions!

 Obviously, the university you’re applying to should also offer its medical programme in English - but many of them do, so you don’t need to worry too much about that.
 After applying, you’ll need to take their Biology, Chemistry and Physics tests - the grades don’t matter.
 The important part is whether you pass or fail.